-There is no such thing as being neutral to God, such an attitude is repulsive to him (lukewarm vomit).
-Thus avoidance cannot help but to eventually become bitterness and ill-will (the rotting of the heart), and we enter into the danger of willing evil (which is internal evil).
-The Secret desire of ill-will or hate toward God, and the desire to do harm to our fellow man, causes the mind to think and act in an irrational way.
+There is no such thing as being neutral to God, such an attitude is repulsive to him (He calls it being lukewarm, which is vomit to Him).
+Thus avoidance cannot help but become bitterness and ill-will (the rotting of the heart), and we are in danger of willing evil (which is internal evil).
+The Secret desire of ill-will or hate toward God and our fellow man causes the mind to think and act irrationally.
 An ill motivated person may have a high IQ and be clever, but this is NOT intelligence.
-Intelligence is only that which leads toward good results – it is irrational to use our mind to accomplish harm to others for the sake of evil.
+Intelligence is only that which leads toward good results – it is irrational to use our mind to accomplish harm to others.
+(Jesus: ‘Whatever you do it unto one of these little ones, you do it unto me’.)
 What is irrational is not intelligent.
-Indeed, the reason for this is that when one is fighting against the good for others, or fighting against the good of their country, they are fighting against the divine order of God.
-All rationality and intelligence follow principles that are rooted in God’s will – God is never less than love and good in infinite variety.
-It is a learning process to come to know these moral, civil, and spiritual principles, so everyone in their mind is in process with this, but to willfully fight against divine order eventually causes the mind to lose its rational faculty and become psychotic or insane.
+Indeed, the reason for this is that when one is fighting to undermine others, (as in fighting against the good of one’s own country) they are fighting against the divine order of God.
+All rationality and intelligence follow principles that are rooted in God’s will – and God is never less than love and good in all their infinite variety.
+It is a learning process to come to know moral, civil, and spiritual principles; everyone in their mind is in process with this, but to willfully fight against divine order eventually causes the mind to lose its rational faculty and become insane.

-One can see then the distinction between the external and internal that has huge consequences.
+One can see then the distinction between the external and internal has huge consequences.
 Everyone has a ruling love in their heart, and it can be on the good or evil side.
 The hateful motivations in a person are always going to favor false ideas and harmful points of view, because they seek evil results.
 The Good motivations are always going to favor what brings about good results and cooperation in our self, family and country.
-While on earth we can change what is in our interior by a deep desire to change, by repentance.
-This often requires an intense life experience, such as grieving and suffering.
-Change, or the transformation of our soul, is usually forged in fire so to speak.
+While on earth we can change what is in our interior by a deep desire to change, that is, by repentance.
+This often requires intense life experience, such as grieving and suffering.
+This is why Change, or the transformation of our soul, is usually forged in fire so to speak.

 “Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand. . . .
 Whoever is not with Me is against Me, and whoever does not gather with Me scatters abroad”.
 (Matthew 12:25, 30)